jorgermduarte/dotnet-dbupautomation-mssql/README.md

-# dbupa-sql
-c# database script manager, an alternative to migrations
+# A C# database sql database script manager, an alternative to migrations

 The dbup-automation project is an alternative for the use of migrations.